 But in a city where there were so many openly gay people and in such an affirming community, being gay was literally no big deal.
 You were just another gay man among the tens of thousands of other gay men walking the streets, going to work, recreating, worshipping, etc.

 It took me a good year to realize how amazing it felt to be able to be “average”.
-I forever lost that feeling of dread that someone might say or do something negatively because they discovered I am gay.
+I forever lost that feeling of dread that someone might react negatively because they discovered I am gay.
 I didn’t worry about co-workers or bosses knowing about my orientation.
 I was at peace.
 I was comfortable.
 I was normal.

 I don’t think LGBT individuals who have never experienced such freedom can fully understand what “normalcy” feels like.
 You spend years—sometimes decades—feeling like a freak; some broken, sinful, soul.
 You carry around shame.
 You are fearful of your surroundings.

 To be relieved of these overwhelming feelings is unlike anything most can imagine.

 I was lucky to have been able to live in the San Francisco Bay Area for the better part of 15 years.
 The shame, the guilt, the self-hatred; all of that is gone.
 Even though circumstances led me to move back to Upper-East Tennessee (one of the many buckles of the Bible Belt) I will forever be transformed by my years of living in San Francisco.

 I no longer accept other’s attempts to make me feel “broken” or “disordered”.
 I no longer hate myself.
 And I know—have known for 25 years—that it was God’s will for me to be gay.
 I don’t know why.
 I don’t need to know why.
 I just accept it and go on with my life.